Parenting Resources for Bucks County Families

 1201 Langhorne-Newtown Road, Langhorne

-Saint Mary Medical Center offers comprehensive Motherhood Classes to help expectant parents prepare for childbirth and newborn care.
+Saint Mary Medical Center offers comprehensive prenatal and postpartum classes to help expectant parents prepare for childbirth and newborn care.
 The class includes a hospital orientation, details on the admission process, visitor policies, and labor and delivery information.
 Parents will also learn breathing and relaxation techniques, C-section details, and how to choose a pediatrician.
+Group size is limited to nine couples, so early registration is recommended.

 Bucks County Resources for Parents Facing Hardships